Olivier Sukiennicki

-Olivier Sukiennicki (born 25 May 2003) is a Polish professional footballer who plays as a midfielder.
+Olivier Mariusz Sukiennicki (born 25 May 2003) is a Polish professional footballer who plays as a midfielder for I liga club Wisła Kraków.

 Club career

-Sukiennicki began his career in his native Poland with hometown clubs Ajaks Częstochowa and Raków Częstochowa.
+Born in Częstochowa, Sukiennicki began his career in his native Poland with hometown clubs Ajaks Częstochowa and Raków Częstochowa.
 He moved to England with his family in 2015, playing youth football for West Bromwich Albion, Manchester City, Stoke City and Bradford City.

 He made his senior debut for Bradford City on 10 November 2020, alongside fellow youth team player Charlie Wood, appearing as an 80th minute substitute in the EFL Trophy in a 3–1 home defeat against Oldham Athletic.

-In February 2021 he was named in the League Football Education's 'The 11' list, which recognises both football and non-footballing activities of young players.
+In February 2021, he was named in the League Football Education's 'The 11' list, which recognises both football and non-footballing activities of young players.

-In August 2021 he signed a one-year professional contract with Bradford City.
+In August 2021, he signed a one-year professional contract with Bradford City.
 He was released by the club at the end of the season.

+In September 2022, Sukiennicki returned to Częstochowa to join the reserves team of his previous club Raków.
+He was promoted to the first team squad on 26 January 2023.

+On 17 July 2023, he signed for Stal Stalowa Wola.

+On 18 June 2024, Sukiennicki moved to I liga club Wisła Kraków on a two-year contract.

 International career

-In May 2021 he was called up to a training camp organised by the Poland under-19 national team.
+In May 2021, he was called up to a training camp organised by the Poland under-19 national team.
 He played for the under-19s in September 2021.